 Simple ways to help plan for your children’s future.

-Shiny toys, a fun winter vacation and the latest gadgets all make lovely holiday presents for your kids, but you can give them a more lasting gift by helping them prepare for financial success.
+Shiny toys, a fun winter vacation and the latest gadgets all make lovely holiday presents for your kids.
+But you can give them a more lasting gift by helping improve your kids’ financial literacy.
 If you invest in things that keep on giving, you can play a major role in shaping their financial future.
 Here are some tips:

 - Teach money basics early.

 You can model financial success by showing them how to have a healthy relationship with money.
-Educating your mini-me's on money doesn't have to be a time-intensive endeavor, either.
+Educating your kids on money doesn't have to be a time-intensive endeavor.
 Hit “pause" and incorporate bite-sized money lessons during a trip to the supermarket or when they receive a cash gift from a relative.1

-- Sign them up for a money application.
+- Sign them up for a money app.

-A personal finance app geared towards kids can help your members of the “screen generation" wrap their heads around basics such as budgeting, balancing a checking account and tracking their allowance.
+A personal finance app geared towards kids can help your members of the “screen generation" wrap their heads around basics like budgeting, balancing a checking account and tracking their allowance.